 What to do in Calgary in winter?
-Bundle up and get ready to have some fun with our list of best things to do in Calgary in winter, including winter sports, events, and sprinkles of indoor fun for the coldest days.
+Bundle up and get ready to have fun with our list of the best things to do in Calgary in winter, including winter sports, events, and sprinkles of indoor fun for the coldest days.

 With dropping temperatures usually starting in November (and ending in March), there’s a common feeling to cozy up on the couch at home.
-And while that’s sometimes a good idea, outdoor winter activities with the fresh air and soft touch of sun rays on the cheeks are much better.
+And while that’s sometimes a good idea, outdoor winter activities in Calgary with the fresh air and soft touch of sun rays on the cheeks are much better.

 If you agree, you’re in the right place.

 Calgary has been named the sunniest city in Canada, with an average of 333 sunny days yearly.
 Holy smokes, that’s a lot!

 Pair this information with the good old saying – there’s no bad weather, just bad clothing – and you’ll be excited to get outside.